• Skip to primary navigation

 This recipe features homemade pasta dough and homemade mushroom filling.
 One of my favorite parts of Olive Garden's raviolis was that they had large chunks of mushrooms and finer ground mushrooms, as well.
 Store Bought ravioli typically just have finer ground mushrooms.

 Homemade ravioli are not difficult to make.
-It can be done entirely by hand or with a tool such as this one.
+It can be done entirely by hand or with a mold.

 Making your own ravioli can, however, be a little time consuming.
 If you want, you can definitely use store bought ravioli for this recipe!
 This will significantly cut down on the time it takes for this meal to come together (all you will have to make is the sauce), and it will still be delicious!